dhaneshr/tensorflow-resources/README.md

-# Tutorials and Resources on Tensorflow
+# Tutorials and Resources on TensorFlow